-Three quarters of the city faces the main cremation site, the $m\bar{u}d\bar{t}p$ , at Cupĩghāṭ, close and agricultural implements.
+Three quarters of the city faces the main cremation site, the mūdīp, at Cupĩghāt, close

-The Newar house (chē), section drawing (after Auer and Gutschow 1974: 73) The damp ground floor is usually reserved for storing straw in boxes, while the top floor (baigah) with the kitchen and the room of worship represents the most private and ritually pure part of the house.
+The Newar house (chē), section drawing (after Auer and Gutschow 1974: 73) The damp ground floor is usually reserved for storing straw and agricultural implements.
+When death is imminent, the body of the dying person is placed on purified ground.
+The first (mātā) and second (cvatā) floors are dedicated to sleeping and storing valuables in boxes, while the top floor (baigah) with the kitchen and the room of worship represents the most private and ritually pure part of the house.